-In today’s global economy, it has become increasingly common for companies based in the United States to engage workers who live in other countries to provide services as independent contractors.
-This practice has become even more prevalent during the COVID-19 pandemic with the broad expansion of virtual work.
+In today’s global economy, it has become increasingly common for companies based in the United States to engage workers who live in other countries to perform services as independent contractors.
+This practice has become even more prevalent during the COVID-19 pandemic with the broad expansion of remote work.

 Companies can save money hiring independent contractors because they do not have to provide benefits, office space, or equipment to contractors or pay taxes on compensation paid to contractors.
 Companies can often save even more money engaging contractors from other countries due to lower labor costs.